jkubis96/JBioSeqTools/README.md

     # available options (True / False)
     # decision; if the user wants the transcription sequences optimized based on the provided species
     'optimize':True

+    # REQUIRED; if optimize == True!
+    # user-defined percent of GC% content in predicted/optimized sequence
+    'transcript_GC':58,

+    # REQUIRED; if optimize == True!
+    # user-defined maximum number of consecutive repeats of a single nucleotide (A, C, T(U), G) in the predicted/optimized sequence, eg. AAAAAA
+    'poly_len':7

 }
 ```